OmriGM/code-metrics/README.md

 5. **Easier Collaboration**: Smaller functions lead to fewer merge conflicts and easier code reviews.
 6. **Increased Reusability**: Well-defined, focused functions are more likely to be reusable in other parts of your codebase.

-**By using the Code Metrics extension, you're taking a proactive step towards writing cleaner, more efficient code.**
+**By using the Live Code Metrics extension, you're taking a proactive step towards writing cleaner, more efficient code.**

 ## Installation

 1. Open Visual Studio Code
 2. Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X)
-3. Search for "Code Metrics"
+3. Search for "Live Code Metrics"
 4. Click Install

 ## Usage

 1. Open a supported file (JavaScript, TypeScript, Java, or Python)
-2. Navigate to the Explorer tab and find the "Code Metrics" section
+2. Navigate to the Explorer tab and find the "Live Code Metrics" section
 3. The extension will automatically display metrics for your open file

 To set a custom maximum line threshold:

-- Click on the "Max lines" button in the Code Metrics view, or
+- Click on the "Max lines" button in the Live Code Metrics view, or
-- Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) and run "Code Metrics: Set Max Lines Count"
+- Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) and run "Live Code Metrics: Set Max Lines Count"

 ## Customization

-You can customize the position of the Code Metrics view for easier access:
+You can customize the position of the Live Code Metrics view for easier access:

-- Drag the Code Metrics view to the primary side bar to keep it always visible
+- Drag the Live Code Metrics view to the primary side bar to keep it always visible
 - If you've moved it to the primary side bar, you can drag it back to the Explorer tab at any time
 <br>
 <br>